The Generalized Injectivity Conjecture: Preliminaries

 \subsection{Basic objects}

 Throughout this paper we will let $F$ be a non-Archimedean local field of characteristic 0.
 We will denote by $G$ the group of $F$-rational points of a quasi-split connected reductive group defined over $F$.
-We fix a minimal parabolic subgroup $P_0$ (which is a Borel $B$ since $G$ is quasi-split) with Levi decomposition $P_0 = M_0 U_0$ and $A_0$ a maximal split torus (over $F$) of $M_0$. $P$ is said to be standard if it contains $P_0$. \\ More generally, if $P$ rather contains $A_0$, it is said to be semi-standard.
+We fix a minimal parabolic subgroup $P_0$ (which is a Borel $B$ since $G$ is quasi-split) with Levi decomposition $P_0 = M_0 U_0$ and $A_0$ a maximal split torus (over $F$) of $M_0$. $P$ is said to be standard if it contains $P_0$.
+More generally, if $P$ rather contains $A_0$, it is said to be semi-standard.
 Then $P$ contains a unique Levi subgroup $M$ containing $A_0$, and $M$ is said to be semi-standard.
 For a semi-standard Levi subgroup $M$, we denote $\mathcal{P}(M)$ the set of parabolic subgroups $P$ with Levi factor $M$.

 We denote by $A_M$ the maximal split torus in the center of $M$, $W= W^G$ the Weyl group of $G$ defined with respect to $A_0$ (i.e. $N_G(A_0)\slash Z_G(A_0)$).
 The choice of $P_0$ determines an order in $W$, and we denote by $w_0^G$ the longest element in $W$.